-We define the term “Barrier Island” to better explain what Skidaway Island and other nearby islands are.
+We define the term “barrier island” to better explain what Skidaway Island and other nearby islands are.

 If you’ve ever wondered how planes fly, this video will help, as our experts explain Bernoulli's Principle.

-Our ergonomist explains how science meets engineering in Biomechanics, comparing joints to levers—another simple machine.
+Our ergonomist explains how science meets engineering in biomechanics, comparing joints to levers—another simple machine.

-Learn the differences between butterflies and moths.
+We learn the differences between butterflies and moths.

 We look at the scientific side of what makes coffee so enjoyable, and we'll be honest--this involves a lot of big words.
 So please watch and listen closely.